aaronjc15128/Dr-Frost-Maths-Numeracy-Game-Bot/README.md

 If set to *false*, the bot won't press the enter key and let dfm forward on to the next question.

 ## Process:
-Selenium will print many logs during the process that the bot is running.
+WebDriverManager and Selenium may write logs during the proccess.

-Note: After the game has ended, close the chrome window before closing the python window.
+Note: After the game has ended, close the chrome window before closing the python window to ensure a smooth close.